drortirosh/old-www.opengsn.org/README.md

 ## Gas Station Network Local Test Environment

-Setup a local clone of [tabookey-gasless](https://github.com/tabookey/tabookey-gasless).
+Setup a local clone of the [GSN repo](https://github.com/openeth-dev/gsn).

 Once the dependencies are set up you can run: